apcountryman/toolchain-arm-none-eabi-gcc/README.md

 The OpenOCD utilities include the following functions:
 - `add_openocd_target()`

+Documentation for the usage of the OpenOCD utilities [can be found in the `openocd-utilities.cmake` file in this repository](openocd-utilities.cmake).

 ### Finding Tools
 This toolchain expects to find `arm-none-eabi-gcc`, `arm-none-eabi-g++`, associated binary utilities, and `openocd` in the path(s) searched by CMake's `find_program()` command.